Defiance of virus dining bans grows as restaurants flounder

 “I have bills to pay, but there’s a morality aspect to this.”

 Some non-compliant businesses have already racked up thousands of dollars in fines from health and safety inspectors.
 In Washington state, one restaurant has been fined nearly $145,000 and is challenging a restraining order in court.
-In Michigan — where a ban on indoor dining expires Friday but could be extended — a restaurant industry group sued over the ban and a major Detroit-area restauranteur rallied hundreds of colleagues to reopen last month in violation of state rules before backing down.
+In Michigan — where a ban on indoor dining was extended Wednesday until at least Feb.
+1 — a restaurant industry group sued over the ban and a major Detroit-area restauranteur rallied hundreds of colleagues to reopen last month in violation of state rules before backing down.

 Quality Shoppe, a breakfast-and-lunch spot in Kutztown, Pennsylvania, that’s been around for over 50 years, was among the restaurants sued.
 The state is pursuing legal action even though it lifted its ban on indoor dining last week.